Text Formatting in the Angular Rich Text Editor

 • Circle: Presents hollow circular bullets

-The following example demonstrates how to customize the bullet format lists in the Rich Text Editor:
+The following example demonstrates how to configure both ordered and unordered list formats in the Rich Text Editor.

 import { Component } from '@angular/core';